How to Stay Updated on Specialty Coffee — One Great Story With Your Morning Cup

 - Build the whole morning ritual into one email

-- Add weather to decide between iced and hot, a quote for while the kettle heats, or a news section for everything that isn't coffee.
-Each section has its own tone and length, so the coffee part stays the treat.
+- Type a second topic for everything that isn't coffee, add a quote for while the kettle heats, or a TL;DR up top.
+Each section keeps its own tone and Depth, so the coffee part stays the treat.

 Good sources to anchor your brief on